Get Happy!! (Elvis Costello album): Recording

-Recording took place throughout October 1979.
+Recording took place throughout the remainder of October 1979.
 Despite the change in scenery, the sessions were enveloped with problems.
-The band drank frequently, while Béchirian recalled it being a "cocaine haze".
-Having played the majority of tracks live before going into the studio on previous albums, the new songs were being rearranged frequently and boasted little time to pause.
-For the Attractions, Nieve suffered an emotional meltdown while Bruce and Pete Thomas were unhappy with their bass and drum sounds, respectively.
-Béchirian later stated: "It wasn't pleasant at all.
+The band drank frequently, while Béchirian recalled it being a "cocaine haze", adding: "It wasn't pleasant at all.
 You could see the seams coming apart at that point."
-In addition, Lowe found issues with the studio, even having Costello record his vocals in the booth designed for string instruments: "[It] was extremely Euro.
+Having played the majority of songs live before going into the studio on previous albums, the band now had little time to pause as the new songs were being rearranged frequently.
+Nieve suffered an emotional meltdown, and Bruce and Pete Thomas were unhappy with their bass and drum sounds.
+Lowe also found issues with the studio, even having Costello record his vocals in the booth designed for string instruments: "[It] was extremely Euro.
 It was like trying to make a record as the Eurovision song contest was going on all around you."
-Thomson finds that due to the tense recording sessions, the album's title "seemed more a desperate hope than a playful instruction".

-The band amassed a large amount of songs during the sessions, with 20 filling the original album; almost all are under two-and-a-half minutes in length.
-According to Costello, the vinyl cutting and pressing process had to be precise to fit all of them on the two sides of the LP.
+The band recorded a large number of songs during the sessions, and almost all of the 20 tracks fitted onto the resulting album were under two-and-a-half minutes in length.
+According to Costello, the vinyl cutting and pressing process had to be precise to fit all of them onto the two sides of an LP.
 Two cover versions made the final tracklist: the Sam & Dave B-side "I Can't Stand Up for Falling Down" and the Merseybeats' "I Stand Accused".
-Although covers had appeared in Costello's live sets and as B-sides, Get Happy!! marked the first appearance of a non-original on one of his UK studio albums.
+Although covers had frequently appeared in Costello's live sets and as B-sides, Get Happy!! marked the first appearance of non-original material on one of his UK studio albums.
 The Archipelago recording of "New Amsterdam" was kept for the final album, as Costello felt it could not be improved upon.
-Outtakes that appeared as B-sides included "Girls Talk", a second version of "Clowntime Is Over" and a cover of Betty Everett's "Getting Mighty Crowded".
+Outtakes that appeared as UK B-sides included "Girls Talk", an alternate version of "Clowntime Is Over", and a cover of Betty Everett's "Getting Mighty Crowded".